scollier/Summit2014OSEonOSPViaHeat/scott/06-Deploy-Heat-Stack.md

 ##**6.7 Confirm Connectivity**

+Confirm which IP address belongs to the broker and to the node.

+    nova list

 Ping the public IP of the instance.
 Get the public IP by running *nova list* on the controller.

-    ping x.x.x.x
+    ping 172.16.1.X

 SSH into the broker instance.
 This may take a minute or two while they are spawning.
-This will use the key that was created with *nova keypair* earlier.
+Use the key that was created with *nova keypair* earlier and the username of *ec2-user*:

-Confirm which IP address belongs to the broker and to the node.

-    nova list

-SSH into the broker

-    ssh -i ~/adminkp.pem ec2-user@IP.OF.BROKER
+    ssh -i ~/adminkp.pem ec2-user@172.16.1.BROKER_IP

 Once logged in, gain root access and explore the environment.